 Another regatta!
 This one for a week in early July, at Abaco’s Marsh Harbour.
 Annual Racing Time features sailboat races and beach picnics, cocktail parties, nightly entertainment, and a grand finale party.

 Independence Day is celebrated for an entire week, wrapping up on July 10 with a fireworks display at Atlantis.
 You’ll have an amazing view from your One Ocean balcony.

 The first Monday in August is Emancipation Day, honoring the emancipation of slaves in 1834.
 Set your alarm to be in Fox Hill Village by 4am for Junkanoo Rushout.
 The afternoon brings cookouts and traditional fun like climbing a greased pole.

 Also in early August is the Cat Island Regatta, when this quiet Southern Bahamas island puts on its dancing shoes.

 Ready for one more regatta?
 In late September at the All Abaco Sailing Regatta, local sloops meet at Treasure Cay Harbour for championship races followed by festivities on land.

 On October 12, San Salvador has a Discovery Day parade to celebrate Columbus’s landing in the New World.

 Also in October and not to miss is the Great Bahamas Seafood and Heritage Festival in Arawak Cay.
 Bahamian cuisine and culture, traditional music, and storytelling.

 Nassau celebrates Guy Fawkes Day on or near November 5.
-Evening street parades culminate with the hanging and burning of an effigy of British traitor Guy Fawkes.
+Evening street parades culminates with bonfires and sensational fireworks.

 In the last week of November is Nassau and Paradise Island’s Annual One Bahamas Music & Heritage Festival, 3 days of concerts featuring high-profile Bahamian artists, in celebration of national unity.